umarhassan-mitodl/6.805-fall-2005/content/pages/readings/encrypt_4.md

 The proposal was viewed as significant progress by the Administration in recognizing the importance of expanding the use of encryption.
 But it was criticized -- and immediately dubbed "Clipper III" by opponents -- on the grounds that it would effectively make key escrow (even for domestic encryption) a precondition for participation in the Global Information Infrastructure by incorporating escrow into the basic framework of identification on the network.

-The Electronic Frontier Foundation's [Clipper III Archive](http://w2.eff.org/Privacy/Key_escrow/Clipper_III/) contains several statements critical of the proposal.
+The Electronic Frontier Foundation's {{% resource_link "dfe441d6-08b9-4ce4-97c7-15bf5d05eb4a" "Clipper III Archive" %}} contains several statements critical of the proposal.

 Summer 1996: Key Recovery and Inducements for Industry Cooperation
 ------------------------------------------------------------------